Visiting Milngavie Reservoirs

 To find out more about investment at the site, see the Milngavie reservoirs Project page.

 Byelaws: The reservoirs have a unique set of byelaws to protect the water supply from pollution.
-This means there are a number of activities not prohibited at the reservoirs including fishing, boating, swimming, dogs entering the water and toileting in the reservoir.
+This means there are a number of activities which are prohibited at the reservoirs including fishing, boating, swimming, dogs entering the water and toileting in the reservoir.

 The full Byelaws document can be read here.